 The visitor center is located at the top of Almannagja, where many of the pictures above was taken.
 The nature surrounding Thingvellir could serve for several days of exploring.
 There’s hiking trails, camping sites, waterfalls, snorkling and much more.

 The weather in Iceland can change rapidly.
-I went in February, my husband juts returned from a second visit this May, and both times the weather was awful.
+I went in February, my husband just returned from a second visit this May, and both times the weather was awful.
 Wind, rain and some snow.
 But that’s all part of the natural splendour of Iceland.
-In February there were fewer tourists though.

 It’s possible to stay near any of the sites, there is even camping at Thingvellir, but we chose to stay in Reykjavik and rented a car and took the Golden Circle in 1 day!
 It’s about 300 km from the capital.
 It’s easy to drive and find directions, but be careful not to go off road.
 Tourists get into trouble all the time in the harsh nature of Iceland.